SleipnirGroup/Choreo/beta-7-post.md

 Please read through the post entirely, since many breaking changes have been made.

+This release focuses on internal infrastructure and breaking API improvements in ChoreoLib.

 # https://choreo.autos : New Docs Domain

 We recently registered the domain `choreo.autos` to replace `sleipnirgroup.github.io/Choreo`.
 We have set up the latter to redirect to the former.